dlotterman/metal_code_snippets/documentation_stage/nix_storage_options.md

 * [RAID](https://metal.equinix.com/developers/docs/storage/storage-options/#customizing-your-disk-configurations)

   * Available as a feature in our platform for reserved instances only.
 Please consult a sales team for additional information
+  * To be explicit and declarative, Equinix Metal instances launched with defaults have **NO** disk parity or protection enabled.

 * Cohesity - https://metal.equinix.com/solutions/cohesity/